MohamedLamineAllal/splitStrJS/README.md

 The function is in splitStr.js, you can copy past it to use it.

-The test.js is just for testing it. (it's using node)
+The test.js is just for testing it. (use node)

 ```javascript
 node test